yzziizzy/gpuedit/DEVELOPMENT.md

 * Undo breaks with CollapseWhitespace after deleting a selected word.
 * Free the freetype and fontconfig libraries after use
 * File browser opens /build.sh instead of /src/highlighters/c/build.sh
+* Input system eats mouse move messages during dragging when the mouse leave the main X window
+* Tab scrolling got stuck at one point, and the last 4 letters of DEVELOPMENT.md were cut off

 == Low Priority ==
 * Built-in terminal